Equitrust Life Insurance Company Review

-This is a single premium annuity product with a guaranteed rate of interest for a specific period of time – 3, 5, 6, 8, or 10 years.
-Thereafter, the interest rate might be changed by the company, depending on a number of factors.
-It will not fall below the minimum rate of interest guaranteed by the company at any point.
+This is a single premium annuity product with a guaranteed rate of interest for a specific time period (three, five, six, eight, or 10 years).
+Thereafter, the company may change the interest rate depending on several factors.
+However, it will never fall below the minimum rate of interest the company guarantees.

 Market Seven Index Annuity

 This flexible premium annuity product features a fixed-rate account as well as four index-linked accounts.
 The first-year premium is $10,000.
 From the second year onwards, premiums can range from anywhere between $2,000 to $250,000 per year, depending on your preference.
 Surrender charges are applicable for the first seven years, after which the insured may partially or fully surrender the contract without any charges.

 This is a flexible premium annuity product with a fixed-rate account in addition to eight index-linked accounts.
 The first-year premium is $10,000, and premiums range from $2,000 to $250,000 from the second year onwards.

 Surrender charges are applicable for 10 years, after which the insured may partially or fully c the contract without any charges.